pow-co/boostpow-cpuminer/README.md

 ```
 ./BoostMiner help
-input should be "function" "args"... where function is
+input should be <function> <args>... --<option>=<value>... where function is
 	spend      -- create a Boost output.
 	redeem     -- mine and redeem an existing boost output.
+	mine       -- call the pow.co API to get jobs to mine.
 For function "spend", remaining inputs should be
 	content    -- hex for correct order, hexidecimal for reversed.
-	difficulty --
+	difficulty -- a positive number.
-	topic      -- string max 20 bytes.
+	topic      -- (optional) string max 20 bytes.
-	add. data  -- string, any size.
+	add. data  -- (optional) string, any size.
-	address    -- OPTIONAL.
-If provided, a boost contract output will be created.
+	address    -- (optional) If provided, a boost contract output will be created.
 Otherwise it will be boost bounty.
 For function "redeem", remaining inputs should be
-	script     -- boost output script.
+	script     -- boost output script, hex or bip 276.
 	value      -- value in satoshis of the output.
 	txid       -- txid of the tx that contains this output.
 	index      -- index of the output within that tx.
 	wif        -- private key that will be used to redeem this output.
+	address    -- (optional) your address where you will put the redeemed sats.
+	              If not provided, addresses will be generated from the key.
+For function "mine", remaining inputs should be
+	key        -- WIF or HD private key that will be used to redeem outputs.
-	address    -- your address where you will put the redeemed sats.
+	address    -- (optional) your address where you will put the redeemed sats.

-wallet file format is json:

-{
-  'prevouts': [
-    {
-      'txid': <hex string>       //
-      'index': <number>          //
-      'value': <number>          //
-      'script': <hex string>     //
-    },
-    ...                          // any number of these.
-  ],
-  'key': <hd priv key string>    //
-  'index': <number>              //
-}
+	              If not provided, addresses will be generated from the key.
+options for functions "redeem" and "mine" are
+	threads           -- Number of threads to mine with.
+Default is 1.
+	min_profitability -- Boost jobs with less than this sats/difficulty will be ignored.
+	max_difficulty    -- Boost jobs above this difficulty will be ignored.
+	fee_rate          -- sats per byte of the final transaction.
+	                     If not provided we get a fee quote from Gorilla Pool.
 ```